Diagrammatics for Soergel categories: Preliminaries

-where the latter obviously has the structure of a graded free left $R$-module.
-Shifting the grading of $N$ will shift the grading of this Hom space in the same direction, while shifting the grading of $M$ will shift the grading of the Hom space in the opposite direction.
-Hence this map descends to a $t$-semilinear product on the Grothendieck ring of $\mc{SC}$,
+In the category $\mc{SC}_1$, given any objects $M,N$, the space $\Hom_{\mc{SC}_1}(M,N)$ is a graded free finitely-generated left $R$-module.
+By extension, the same is true of the module $\oplus_{m \in \Z}\Hom_{\mc{SC}}(M\{m\},N)$.
+Shifting the grading of $N$ will shift the grading of this Hom space in the same direction, while shifting $M$ will shift the Hom space in the opposite direction.
+Therefore, the bifunctor categorifies a semilinear form $\mc{H} \times \mc{H} \to \Zvv$ which sends